ravelgwong/nosql-cpp/benchmark/report.md

 - Hash Table

 #### B Tree
 A B-Tree is a variation of the binary search tree that allows nodes to have more than two children, it is a self balancing data structure where all the children are on the same level.
-It maintains sorted data and allows insertions, deletions and searches.
+It maintains sorted data sand allows insertions, deletions and searches.
 Some advantages of using B-Trees include sorted keys for traversing, balances the index through a recursive algorithm, it does this through the movement and splitting of elements.
 However, B-Trees are also quite inefficient since deleting and inserting elements involves lots of movement between the key/values.

 #### LSM Tree